vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 ------------------------------------
 |image39|

-Table containing all the unique geocode group names and ID.
+Table B6 contains all the unique geocode group names and ID.
 The bounding box for each group is extracted as its geometry.

+*Table B6.
+Description of attributes of mesa — tbl_geocode_group*
 +-------------------------+--------------------------------------------+
 | **Attribute name**      | **Description**                            |
 +=========================+============================================+